industry-bigdata/industry-bigdata.github.io/exercise.md

     * How big is the Hadoop cluster?
     * How many data nodes are used?

 1. Upload the file `cloud.luckow-hm.de:/data/NASA_access_log_Jul95` to your HDFS home directory!
-How many blocks does HDFS
+How many blocks does HDFS allocate for this file?
+On what host are these blocks?

 <br/>
 # 2. Commandline Data Analytics
 <br/>
 ***Data/Tools***: